 So, I will be making delicious burgers at home and talking about organics, GMOs and processed foods until I die!

 This year I’m stepping out of my comfort zone and making burgers.
-I already made Salmon Burger and now this Black Bean Zucchini Burger.
+I already made healthy salmon burger recipe and now this black bean burger.
 To be further more honest, I was sceptical burger made with beans would taste anything like a burger.
 Like wouldn’t it be dry?!
 Truth is, once you dress it up with all traditional burger fixins, I swear it is the meatiest and tastiest zucchini burger ever!

 My kids gobble them up every time and last time I tripled the recipe and froze many patties.
 I also made a decision to kiss “good bye” to my 10 year old greenish countertops this Fall.
 Considering I survive the deck renos this summer.
 I just can’t stand dark pictures anymore and running around kitchen with food for the purpose of pictures.